-Under federal and state laws, employers are required to report all newly hired employees to a designated state agency within 20 days of hiring on a W-4 or equivalent form.
+Under federal and state laws, employers are required to report all newly hired employees to a designated state agency within 20 days of the date the employee first provides services for pay on a W-4 or equivalent form.
 Alternatively, employers can elect to report all new hires twice monthly by magnetic or electronic methods.

 To report newly hired employees, employers must send a copy of the information contained in the new employee's federal W-4 tax withholding form or equivalent form to:

-As mentioned earlier, this information must be reported within 20 days of hiring.
+As mentioned earlier, this information must be reported within 20 days of the date the employee first provides services for pay.
 If you have questions regarding your new hire reporting requirements, please contact the center at the address or phone number above.

 Many individuals who owe child support cannot be located for a period of time, or frequently change jobs and move across state lines to avoid payment.
 The new hire information is being used by state child support enforcement agencies to quickly locate and collect child support from the responsible parents, which in turn reduces the number of custodial parents forced to seek assistance for their children at the taxpayer expense.